Mom, how proud are you?

 We were seated in an awkward area off to the right of the elaborate floral decor alter in wooden fold chairs.
 The smell of the waving ball and chain filled with incense brought me back to my early Catholic school girl days when we used to cover our noses for dear life.
 I guess the fact that it was in Spain made me appreciate it a little more.

-The mass was such an elaborate show that we saw
+The mass was such an elaborate show that we saw all the side stage action. |

 What really struck a chord of familiarity, being in a gothic church, was the music.
 Remember me describing the Halloween-esque music of Notre Dame?
 Well, this wasn't quite as creepy, and the alter boys didn't emerge from the depth of a pit of punishment, but when they played Bach's Toccata and Fugue in D Minor, I truly felt like I was in a vampire movie (one in which they don't sparkle.)